MetaMask/metamask-improvement-proposals/MIP-Template.md

 ---
-MIP: X
+mip: x
-Title: MIP Title
+title: MIP Title
-Status: Draft
+status: Draft
-Stability: n/a
+stability: n/a
 discussions-to: https://github.com/MetaMask/metamask-improvement-proposals/discussions
-Type: Community
+type: Community
-Created: 2023-04-28
+created: 2023-04-28
 ---
+> [!NOTE]
+> Rename this file to mip-x.md in your proposal.
+If more than one MIP will be submitted, then a suffix can be added to each file as mip-x-foo.md, mip-x-bar.md, etc. MIP numbering will automatically be applied with renamed filenames when merged.

 ["Status" should be one of: Draft | Review | Last Call | Accepted | Implemented | Postponed | Declined | Discontinued]

 ["Stability" describes the stability of the implementation.
 Prior to implementation it should be left as "n/a".
 Once implemented, the stability will be one of: Experimental | Stable | Deprecated]